 Required Specific Experience: A minimum of 7 years experience in plumbing, electrical or HVAC.

-Required License or Certification: Journeyman Electrical, Plumbing, or HVAC License is required.
+Required License or Certification: Journeyman or higher license in Electrical, Plumbing, or HVAC is required.

 Preferred License or Certification: Master License preferred.